Preparatory German courses

 2. You have refugee status in Germany (ongoing asylum proceedings, tolerance permit, recognised residence title or similar)

-3. You have at least German level A2 or better a B1 level.
-The German courses at the university focus strongly on the written word.
+3. The German courses at the university focus strongly on the written word.

-Please send the following documents by e-mail (photo, pdf, scan, in one document) to or hand in the documents during the SSC office hours.
+By then, please email the following documents (photo, scan, in one document) to email@example.com or drop them off at the SSC during office hours.
+Also, fill out the online application below.

 Incomplete documents will not be accepted!